 235 History of Women in the United States: Twentieth Century.
+Spring (4).

 Examines recent research on the private and public lives of women from 1880 to the present with attention to the differences among women of varied regional, racial, ethnic, and economic backgrounds.
 Covers significant themes in women's history, including work inside and outside of the household, reform movements, immigration, sexuality, and feminism.
+Offered in alternate years.